 This Portuguese chicken burger recipe is our take on Australia's famous Bondi Chicken Burger.
-Our version starts with chicken breasts marinated in a chili sauce consisting of dried habanero chilis, chili flakes, paprika, lemon juice, garlic, ginger and a little sugar.
-They are lightly dredged in flour and then pan-fried.
+Our version starts with chicken breasts marinated in a chili sauce consisting of dried habanero chilis, chili flakes, paprika, lemon juice, garlic, ginger, and a little sugar.
+They are lightly dredged in flour then pan-fried.

 The traditional way to cook this chicken, especially when the bone is left in, is by grilling but pan frying gives you more control when working with fillets.

 - 2 dried habanero chiles (chopped and seeds discarded)

 - 2 teaspoons ginger (minced)

 - 1/2 teaspoon sugar

 - 4 hamburger buns

 - 4 tablespoons mayonnaise

 - 4 leafs romaine lettuce